LiSH7450/DIT/README.md

 folder list:

     1.Data : The data we used in model building.

-    2.model : The final SVM
+    2.model : The final SVM.

 Note：

     1.In the Train 2D.SDF and Train 3D.SDF files, the first 67 are positive samples and the last 45 are negative samples.

-    2.Data ,code and models need to be placed under the same path.
+    2.Data, code and models need to be placed under the same path.